-Change the Blink code so it only blinks the LED while pin 2 is LOW: Add int pushbutton = 2; above your setup() function.
-Use if (digitalRead(pushbutton)==LOW) {...} inside your loop() function.
-Don't forget the curly braces and the double equal sign.
-Now, the LED will only blink while you press the pushbutton.
+Above the setup() function, add int pushbutton = 2;.
+At the start of your loop() function, add the line if (digitalRead(pushbutton)==LOW) {...}.
+Replace the ellipsis between the curly braces with the rest of the code in loop().
+Note the double equal sign.
+Now, the LED will only blink while you press the button and pin 2 is low.

 We are using pin 2 as a digital input to detect if its voltage is closer to GND or 5V.
 Every digital pin 0..13 can be an input or output pin.
 While input is the default, it's good style to add pinMode(pushbutton,INPUT); to your setup() function to make it more readable.
 Remember to end each statement with a semicolon.
 Tip: For help with any function, click on it, then select the Help:Find In Reference menu.
 I also use the language reference at arduino.cc/en/Reference a lot; more tutorials are at arduino.cc/en/Tutorial/Foundations.